Frank Lloyd Wright: Japanese art

-Wright was a passionate Japanophile — he once proclaimed Japan to be "the most romantic, artistic, nature-inspired country on earth" — and throughout his entire career, Japanese art and architecture held a strong sway over him.
+Wright was a passionate Japanophile — he once proclaimed Japan to be "the most romantic, artistic, nature-inspired country on earth."
 He was particularly interested in ukiyo-e woodblock prints, to which he claimed he was "enslaved."
-Wright spent much of his free time selling, collecting, and appreciating these prints — he held parties and other events centered around them, proclaiming their pedagogical value to his guests and students, and before arriving in Japan, his impressions of the nation were based almost entirely on them.
+Wright spent much of his free time selling, collecting, and appreciating these prints.
+He held parties and other events centered around them, proclaiming their pedagogical value to his guests and students.
+Before arriving in Japan, his impressions of the nation were based almost entirely on them.

 Wright found particular inspiration in the formal aspects of Japanese art.
-He described ukiyo-e prints as "organic," because of their understatedness, harmony, and ability to be appreciated on a purely aesthetic level.
-Additionally, he cherished their freeform compositions, where elements of the scene would frequently breach in front of one another, and their lack of extraneous detail, which he called a "gospel of elimination."
-His interpretation of chashitsu (tea ceremony venues), mediated by the ideas of Okakura Kakuzō, was that of an architecture which emphasized openness, the "vacant space between the roof and walls."
+He described ukiyo-e prints as "organic," because of their understated qualities, their harmony, and their ability to be appreciated on a purely aesthetic level.
+Additionally, he cherished their free-form compositions, where elements of the scene would frequently breach in front of one another, and their lack of extraneous detail, which he called a "gospel of elimination."
+His interpretation of chashitsu (tea ceremony venues), mediated by the ideas of Okakura Kakuzō, was of an architecture that emphasized openness, the "vacant space between the roof and walls."
 Wright applied these principles on a large scale, and they became trademarks of his practice.

 Wright's floor plans exhibit strong similarities to their presumed Japanese forebears.
 The open living spaces of his early homes were likely appropriated from the World's Columbian Exposition's Ho-O-Den Pavilion, whose sliding-screen dividers were removed in preparation for the event.
 Likewise, Unity Temple follows a gongen-zukuri layout, characteristic of Shinto shrines and likely inspired by his 1905 visit to the Rinnō-ji temple complex, and the shape of many of his cantilevered towers, including the Johnson Research Tower, may have been inspired by Japanese pagodas.
 Wright's ornamental flourishes, as seen in his leaded glass windows and lively architectural drawings, demonstrate a technical indebtedness to ukiyo-e.
 One modern commentator, discussing the Robie House, suggests that such elements combined allow Wright's architecture to exhibit iki, a particularly Japanese aesthetic value marked by a subdued stylishness.